 Step 3.
 Complete Professional Teaching Studies

-Many universities and education providers offer professional placements so you can gain real-world experience and hone your skills while still getting academic credit.
-It will also enable you to measure your progress and gauge if it is your true passion.
+Many universities and education providers offer professional placements so you can gain real-world experience, develop your teaching practice, and receive feedback while earning academic credit.
+These placements also help you assess whether teaching is the right career path for you.

 Step 4.
 Apply for Provisional Registration